TNA X Division Championship

-The Impact X Division Championship is a professional wrestling championship created and promoted by Impact Wrestling.
-It debuted on June 19, 2002, at the taping of then-TNA's second weekly pay-per-view (PPV) event.
-The current champion is Trey Miguel, who is in his second reign.
+The TNA X Division Championship is a men's professional wrestling championship created and promoted by Total Nonstop Action Wrestling (TNA).
+It debuted on June 19, 2002, at the taping of TNA's second then-weekly pay-per-view (PPV) event.
+The current champion is Leon Slater, who is in his first reign.

-Like most professional wrestling championships, the title is won as a result of a predetermined match.
-There have been 101 reigns among 50 wrestlers.
+The championship is contested in TNA's X Division, which emphasizes fast-paced, acrobatic wrestling, traditionally featuring cruiserweight wrestlers.
+However, heavyweights including Samoa Joe, Kurt Angle, and Abyss have also won the championship at various times in the division's history.
+There have been 111 reigns among 55 wrestlers.